 … Unfortunately, I can’t say we have the answer to how to make digesters really cheap or the revenues really valuable.
 However, after 10 years of research looking at virtually every idea, we now have a very convenient resource that helps to characterize the costs and revenues of an AD system.

 Anaerobic Digester Project and System Modifications: An Economic Analysis is a new WSU Extension Fact Sheet (EM090E) that breaks down a more comprehensive AD project scenario analysis into distinct pieces to help readers understand the economic considerations of an AD project.

-Center for Sustaining Agriculture and Natural Resources via Does an anaerobic digester cost too much?
+Via the Center for Sustaining Agriculture and Natural Resources via Does an anaerobic digester cost too much?

-Download their pdf report which includes plenty of anaerobic digestion costs data.
-It should be worth reading.
+Download their pdf report which includes plenty of AD costs data.